Keyboard shortcuts

 cargo bench -p powerio-matrix --bench matrix -- 'matrix_bprime|matrix_ybus|dcopf_'

 Criterion compares against the local target/criterion baseline.
-Treat a Performance has regressed line as a signal to investigate, not as a publishable claim by itself.
+Treat a Performance has regressed line as a signal to investigate rather than a publishable claim by itself.
 A release note or benchmark page needs the commit, tree cleanliness, machine, toolchain, command, fixtures, and whether optional large cases were present.